boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    One benefit of embedding the S-NSSAI in the IPv6 address is that a specific S-NSSAI can be identified as needed at any place in the TN domain.
-This might be used, for example, to selectively enable per S-NSSAI monitoring, traffic engineering, or any other per S-NSSAI handling, if required.
+This might be used, for example, to selectively enable per S-NSSAI monitoring, TE, or any other per S-NSSAI handling, if required.

    However, operators using such mapping methods should be aware of the implications